dustinpfister/test_threejs/README.md

 ```

 Where the variable r is the currently set revision number that is to be used for a threejs demo, or project.

+## How the r (revision) variable is determined

+As of this writing it is determined by the folder that the demo is in as that structoering follows a /demos/rXXX pattern where XXX is the revision number that is used for the demos in that path.